 1. Pizza Luce´

-Possibly one of the most famous, and most talked-about pizza parlors throughout the Twin Cities is Pizza Luce´.
+One of the most famous and most talked-about pizza parlors throughout the Twin Cities is Pizza Luce´.
 The first shop opened in 1993 and has grown exponentially over the years.
-There are nine locations within the Twin Cities and the tenth location in Duluth.
+Nine locations are within the Twin Cities, and the tenth is in Duluth.

-A popular hangout spot for bar-hoppers, and late-night show-goers; Pizza Luce´ has always been a destination for all crowds.
-One of the reasons it is so popular, the menu has a growing number of gluten-free, vegetarian, and vegan-friendly options.
+A popular hangout spot for bar-hoppers and late-night show-goers, Pizza Luce´ has always been a destination for all crowds.
+It is so popular because the menu has a growing number of gluten-free, vegetarian, and vegan-friendly options.

 Specialty pizzas are few and far between on the menu, where they have options for just about every taste bud out there.
 No wonder you hear people buzzing about it all the time!

-Pizza Luce´ has been hailed as having an expression of freedom for employees for as long as the establishment has been open.
+Pizza Luce´ has been hailed as expressing freedom for employees as long as the establishment has been open.
 The owners take pride in self-expression and encourage freedom of self.
 Employees are allowed to bear their body art and piercings.

-They also allow team members to come back to their jobs after touring with their bands if they are inclined to do so.
+They also allow team members to return to their jobs after touring with their bands if they are inclined to do so.
 Bandmembers from Minnesota collectives such as Cadillac Blindside and Motion City Soundtrack have been part of the Pizza Luce´ team before!

-Located in the heart of downtown St. Paul, Cossetta’s has been a staple in Minnesota for over one hundred years.
-Starting in 1911 as a tiny food market, Cossetta’s has grown into a staple for Minnesotan’s of all ages.
+Located in the heart of downtown St. Paul, Cossetta’s has been a staple in the Twin Cities for over one hundred years.
+Starting in 1911 as a tiny food market, Cossetta’s has become a staple for Minnesotans of all ages.

 3. Red Wagon Pizza Company

-Although their catering van has been parked for the year due to COVID-19, Red Wagon Pizza Company hopes to be back catering events and weddings by the spring of next year.
-In the meantime, they have pick-up catering for the do-it-yourself party planners.
+Red Wagon Pizza Company caters for events and weddings.
+They have pick-up catering for the do-it-yourself party planners.
 Their pizza is such a hot commodity they now offer frozen pizza shipped to your door in all 50 states.

 5. Pizzeria Lola

 Who doesn’t like woodfired pizza?
-That smokey taste, the melty, ooey-gooey cheese, and that nice crisp, crunchy crust you get with a woodburning oven.
+You get that smokey taste, the melty, ooey-gooey cheese, and that nice crisp, crunchy crust with a woodburning oven.
 The combination of flavors is nearly untouchable.

 At Pizzeria Lola, they take their pizza seriously.
-Ann Kim, the chef, and owner of Pizzeria Lola named her artisan pizza joint after her dog.
-Inspired by her mothers cooking, there is Korean-themed pizza that steals the spotlight on the menu.
+Ann Kim, the chef and owner of Pizzeria Lola, named her artisan pizza joint after her dog.
+Inspired by her mother’s cooking, a Korean-themed pizza steals the spotlight on the menu: a Korean BBQ pizza.

 6. Hello Pizza

 I accidentally stumbled upon this place while looking for places to eat on my lunch break one day.
-Let’s just say I didn’t try any other pizza in the area.
-The ease of counter service, the friendly atmosphere, all the pizza by the slice, you just can’t go wrong!
-Especially when you’re on a time crunch, and it tastes as good as it does.
+Let’s say I didn’t try any other pizza in the area.

 At Hello Pizza, buying merchandise doesn’t just help the pizza shop.
 All profits go to Northside Achievement Zone, “a non-profit whose mission is to help end generational poverty and build a culture of achievement in North Minneapolis.”